itsho15/laraveltheme/readme.md

 ```

 ## Models
-Laraish comes with some general purpose models like `Post` or `Term` model.
+laraveltheme comes with some general purpose models like `Post` or `Term` model.
 Note that they are not an implementation of ORM like the Laravel's Eloquent Model.
 They are just a simple wrapper for WordPress's APIs that encapsulate some common logic to help you simplify your business logic.

 You can find those models in `Laraish\WpSupport\Model`.
 Because the `Post` model is the most frequently used model, for convenience, a `Post` Class that extends the `Laraish\WpSupport\Model\Post` has brought to your `app/Models` directory already.